ondrejnyvlt/ondrejnyvlt/README.md

-✨ I'm programmer & anthropology student.
-I mostly program websites and web applications, but I like to tinker with computers in general.
+✨ I'm programmer & student of social and cultural anthropology.
+I mostly program web applications, but I like to tinker with computers in general.

 I am very eclectic when it comes to the choice of technologies and programming languages, but I have preference for functional programming and static type-checking.